FSV Zwickau: German re-unification

-After German re-unification in 1990 the club found itself in the NOFV-Oberliga Süd (III) and in 1994 won promotion to the 2.
-Bundesliga where they would play four seasons.
+After German re-unification in 1990, the club found itself in the NOFV-Oberliga Süd (III) and, in 1994, won promotion to the 2.
+Bundesliga, where they played for four seasons.
 The team then descended through the third division to play in the fourth tier NOFV-Oberliga Süd.
-Financial problems in 2005 saw Zwickau sent down to the Landesliga Sachsen (V), but a successful campaign in 2005–06 earned them promotion yet again to the Oberliga.
-After six NOFV-Oberliga seasons the club won the league in 2012 and earned promotion to the reformed tier four Regionalliga Nordost where it was playing as an upper table side till 2015–16 season.
-Zwickau crowned as champion of Regionalliga Nordost and faced with SV Elversberg, 2nd of Regionalliga Südwest at promotion play-offs.
-Zwickau won playoffs with 2–1 aggregate and returned third level after 16 years in 2015–16 season.
+Financial problems in 2005 saw Zwickau demoted to the Landesliga Sachsen (V), but a successful campaign in 2005–06 earned them promotion yet again to the Oberliga.
+After six NOFV-Oberliga seasons, the club won the league in 2012 and earned promotion to the reformed tier four Regionalliga Nordost, where it played as an upper table side until the 2015–16 season.
+Zwickau beat SV Elversberg 2–1 on aggregate in a promotion-play-off at the end of the 2015–16 season to return to the third level of German football, where it played until relegation in 2023.